ece362-purdue/proton-labs/lab6-spi/README.md

 #### 5.3: (LCD only) `send_spi_data`

 This function just calls `send_spi_cmd` but it ORs in **0x100** to the value.
 The presence of this bit indicates that it is a data byte, not a command byte, to the display's controller.
+Make sure to transmit the value with the SPI peripheral passed in as an argument - don't hardcode it!

 #### 5.3: (OLED only) `send_spi_data`

 This function just calls `send_spi_cmd` but it ORs in **0x200** to the value.
 The presence of this bit indicates that it is a data byte, not a command byte, to the display's controller.
+Make sure to transmit the value with the SPI peripheral passed in as an argument - don't hardcode it!

 #### 5.4: (LCD only) `cd_init`

-We're now ready to initialize the LCD display.
+In this step, we're going to initialize the LCD display by transmitting commands via the SPI peripheral connected to it.
 We'll give you the list of command to send to the display to properly initialize it, but you need to go through the LCD datasheet to understand how to do this.  **Be prepared to explain to your TA what each command does and how you found it.**

 1. Sleep 1 millisecond to let power to the display stabilize, in case we have only just plugged in the Proton.
 2. Perform a Function Set command with the following parameters: